robson-koji/b3_ir_calc/README.md

 ## Warning
 A system like this is very, very, very complex.
 So There is no level of warranty that there is no error.
 This is much more for personal use.

+It is used as the core module of this web app [https://b3ircalc.online/](https://github.com/robson-koji/django_b3_ir_calc), also for personal use.

 It is to be a Python module for application.
 Still a standalone script.

+## B3 CEI File
+on 2021 B3 changed CEI file format, so now the system uses the SINACOR format.

 ## Clone
 git clone https://gitlab.com/robson.koji/b3_ir_calc.git